top of page

 Clear communication is as important in business as it is in friendships.
 You need to be able to speak plainly and honestly with one another the moment anything happens.
 Conflict is inevitable at some point, whether for something as small as disagreeing on a paint color to as large as who will collect rents from month to month.

-Set communication standards up front.
+Set communication standards up-front.
 Take the time necessary to make smart and safe decisions, and work together to decide on anything you're unsure about.

 If, when leading up to the purchase, you start to notice communication issues, don’t be afraid to back out before you’ve closed the deal.
 Be completely aware of who you’re going into business with, and make the best decision possible.
 Purchasing a house with a friend is a big investment!